hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 __TLDR;__ `CLUSTER table_name USING index` can greatly increase performance but is hard to maintain.

-The CLUSTER<sup>1</sup> documentation is great and it covers the technical details very well.
+The `CLUSTER`<sup>1</sup> documentation is great and it covers the technical details very well.
 You have to read all of it if you intend to use it.
-This post explains why and how I'm using it.
+This post explains why and how I'm using clustered tables.

 ### Background

 I'm preparing the migration of our tasks PostgreSQL 9.1 database to a PostgreSQL 9.3 database.
 We're switching to a hosted database instead of running our own server because we're not good at operating database servers.
 The servers we host our database on are huge machines: 2 [hi.4xlarge](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/storage_instances.html) instances.
 This is unfortunate because they can deal with a lot of crap.
 We can throw everything at them.
 I want to stop doing that and my goal is to migrate the database to 1 [db.m2.2xlarge](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html) instances with 1000 provisioned IOPS.

 As you probably noticed there is quite a big difference between 2 hi.4xlarge and 1 db.m1.xlarge.
-For example has the latter 2*120 times less provisioned IOPS - the resource we struggle with.
-I set this goal because I believe it is realistic and that we only need these big machines at the moment because we're doing it wrong.
+For example has the latter 2*120 times less provisioned IOPS - the resource we struggle with the most.
+I set this goal because I believe it is realistic and that we only need these big machines because we're doing it wrong.

 This blog post explains why clustering the table was crucial to archiving my goal!